-Chi’s Sweet Home Volume 10 is a manga by Kanata Konami, and it was published in North America by Vertical, Inc. in 2013.
+Chi’s Sweet Home Volume Six is a manga by Kanata Konami, and it was published in North America by Vertical, Inc. in 2011.
 Chi’s Sweet Home is “flipped,” which means that it reads more like an American book than a traditional Japanese manga.
 Another unusual aspect about this series is the fact that all of the pages are in color; typically, manga will either be all black and white, or only have a few color pages mixed in with the black and white ones.
-There isn’t a rating printed anywhere on this volume, but I would personally recommend Chi’s Sweet Home to manga readers of all ages.
+I don’t see a rating printed anywhere on this volume, but I would personally recommend Chi’s Sweet Home for all ages.

-I wrote this review after reading a copy of Chi’s Sweet Home Volume 10 that I checked out through the King County Library System.
+I wrote this review after reading a copy of Chi’s Sweet Home Volume Six that I checked out through the King County Library System.